-Seth Godin just reminded me about a couple of his older posts that share advice for authors.
-Pretty good timing as I tie-up the final details of a new book contract with Nikki at Peachpit.
+Seth Godin reminded me about a couple of his older posts that share advice for authors.
+Good timing as I sort the final details of a book contract with Nikki at Peachpit.

 “If you’re doing it for the money, you’re going to be disappointed.
 On the other hand, a book gives you leverage to spread an idea and a brand far and wide.

 “Don’t try to sell your book to everyone.
 First, consider this: “58% of the US adult population never reads another book after high school.”
 Then, consider the fact that among people even willing to buy a book, yours is just a tiny little needle in a very big haystack.
 Far better to obsess about a little subset of the market — that subset that you have permission to talk with, that subset where you have credibility, and most important, that subset where people just can’t live without your book.